autistic-symposium/blockchain-science-rs/README.md

 ```
     1. general websocket monitoring
-    1. retrieving of a list of tradeable symbols
+    1. retrieving a list of tradeable symbols
     2. generation of price history
     3. identification of cointegrated pairs
     5. backtesting and finding trading signals